jensmeindertsma/sail/README.md

 Sail is a tool born out of the scripts I wrote to make deploying multiple application containers on a single VPS.
 Typically this involves tools like Docker, Nginx, and SQLite.
 My main script `deploy.sh` takes care of stopping the existing container, starting up the new container, handling environment variables and persistent volumes to save the database across deployments.

-However, I wanted a nicer way of managing this deployment infrastructure.
-This led me to create Sail.
+However, I wanted a nicer way of managing this deployment infrastructure and gives me a better overview.
+This led me to create Sail: a command line tool that simplifies managing Docker and Nginx to help you deploy your applications with ease.

-Currently I'm developing two separate versions:

-- A CLI-only variant which interfaces directly with Docker and helps you set up the Nginx files that are needed
-- A variant which also includes a "daemon" that manages HTTP requests directly and routes them to the correct container.
+Sail is currently **still in development**!